 The entrepreneurs found that existing solutions were either really good at keeping drinks cold but were heavy and hard to move around or were light.

-The American Offshore KANGA Kase Mate Pro Series is the iceless cooler designed to slip over an entire unopened 12-pack case of your finest beverages.
-Made with a 3-layer insulating system, the American Offshore Kase Mate Pro Series is designed to keep your drinks cold for up to 7 hours – without the hassle of ice or a heavy cooler!
-Features include: 3-layer insulating system, upgraded zipper, hidden stealth pocket, rubber base, handle grip.
-On the outside is a durable, water-resistant polyester that holds up no matter what the weather.
+The iceless cooler from the American Offshore KANGA Kase Mate Pro Series is designed to fit an entire unopened 12-pack case of your favorite beverages.
+The American Offshore Kase Mate Pro Series is designed to keep your drinks cold for up to 7 hours without making the cooler heavy as there is no need for ice!
+Some of the top features include an upgraded zipper, a 3-layer insulating system, hidden stealth pocket, handle grip, rubber base.
+No matter what the weather is, the water-resistant polyester is made from a durable material to holds up.

 |$600,000 for 8%||$600,000 for 19%||NO Kevin O’Leary|